bombasticSlacks/Aspirant/Game/Converse.md

 ### Mundane Activities
 Some examples of things that shouldn't require a skill test would be.
 * Talking with someone casually.
-* Asking someone a question where they have no reason to misstrust you.
+* Asking someone a question where they have no reason to mistrust you.
 * Selling things for an expected value.

 ### Example Activities